terryyao/nodejstrial/README.md

 2. Download and extract the starter code from the Bluemix UI
 3. cd into the app directory
 4. Run `npm install` to install the app's dependencies
+5. Build the app locally with 'npm run local'
-5. Run `npm start` to start the app
+6. Run `npm start` to start the app
-6. Access the running app in a browser at http://localhost:6001
+7. Access the running app in a browser at http://localhost

 [Install Node.js]: https://nodejs.org/en/download/